micro-ROS/micro_ros_renesas2estudio_component/README.md

 6. Save the modification using `ctrl + s` and click on `Generate Project Content`.

 ### Serial transport
-1. Copy the `transport_serial.c` file to the source directory.
+1. Copy the following files file to the source directory:
+      - `extra_sources/microros_transports/uart_transport.c`
 2. Double click on the `configuration.xml` file of your project and go to the `Components` tab.
 3. Filter for `uart` and enable the `r_sci_uart` component.
 4. Go to the `Stacks` tab, then select `New Stack -> Driver -> Connectivity -> r_src_uart`.